 1. Refusing to surrender

-For two partners to dance as one coherent body, one of them must take the lead and the other must follow, otherwise their actions will conflict with each other.
+For two partners to dance like one cohesive body, only one of them can lead and the other must follow, otherwise their movements will conflict with each other.
 The woman must overcome her ego, surrender to the man and follow his lead.
 Novice women often insist on their independence and refuse to surrender, just like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
-It is often more comfortable dancing with a married woman than an unmarried girl, because the latter is still too self-centric.
+It often feels more comfortable dancing with a married woman than an unmarried girl, because the latter is still too self-centric.
 For a woman, learning tango is much more than learning steps, it is also learning to surrender and be one with the man.
-Women who focus on themselves and do not surrender cannot dance tango well.
+Women who focus on themselves and do not surrender cannot dance tango well (see Tango and Trust).

 2. Leaning backwards

 A woman not surrendering herself often keeps a distance from the man by leaning backward rather than leaning forward into him.
 This creates two problems.
-First, when she leans back, the man cannot lean against her and has to adopt a vertical posture also, causing a gap between them.
-The original A-shaped frame thus is changed to an H-shaped frame, and the dance that prioritizes intimacy and synchronization is transformed into one that focuses on individual performance.
-Second, in the absence of torso contact, communication can only take place through the arms and hands, which is less coherent and less comfortable than the direct torso communication, prone to confusing signals, misunderstandings, coercion, and uncoordinated movements.
-(See The Fourteenth Pitfall of a Tanguera.)
+First, it changes the dance frame from an A-shaped frame to an H-shaped frame, reducing the intimacy between the partners.
+Second, in the absence of torso contact, communication can only take place through the arms and hands, which is more laborious, coercive and less comfortable than the direct torso communication, prone to confusing signals, misunderstandings, coercion, and uncoordinated movements (see The Fourteenth Pitfall of a Tanguera).

 3. Interfering with the lead

-Individual performance is especially evident in societies with a strong presence of individualism and feminism that advocate the independence of the woman, disapprove her surrender to the man, and encourage her to act autonomously.
-Such propositions are in clash with Argentine tango, which features oneness, surrender, synchronization and harmony rather than individual performance.
-In tango, the action of the woman is not initiated by the woman, but is brought out by the man.
+Individual performance is especially evident in societies that embrace individualism and feminism, which advocate the independence of the woman, disapprove her surrender to the man, and encourage her to act autonomously.
+Such propositions are in clash with Argentine tango, which features mutual surrender, oneness, synchronization and harmony rather than individual performance.
+In tango, the steps of the woman are not initiated by the woman, but are brought out by the man.
 The woman may beautify the dance, but her embellishments must be in unison and not in conflict with the lead.
-She should not initiate the step or do her own thing.
-(See Tango and Gender Equality.)
+She should not initiate the step or do her own thing (see Tango and Gender Equality).

 4. Anticipation